LibA11y: Making our library content accessible

 Try this experiment

-Go to the New York Times website and ask yourself the following questions.
+Go to the and ask yourself the following questions.
 What are you reading to understand the page?
 Are you reading every word or just the headlines?
 Looking at the photos?
 Going to the page navigation?
 Which methods help you understand the page the easiest and the fastest?

 An aspect taken for granted in this process is that we can do all this because we can see the site.